bluebanquise/bluebanquise/resources/documentation/monitoring/grafana.rst

 ****

 Choose the units of the axes, and relabel them.
 You can also add mins and maxs.
-You can have more info here:
+For more information:

 Legend
 ******

-Legend related options, you can show the legend as a table, add min, max, avg, current values.
+Legend related options.
+You can show the legend as a table, add min, max, avg, current values.

 .. image:: /monitoring/capture/grafana/LegendExample.PNG